 We are now accepting applications for the 2018-2019 IPSA program.

-Applications are due along with a resume Thursday, August 23 at 11:59pm.
+Applications are due along with a resume Thursday, January 10 by 11:59pm.

 Frequently Asked Questions

 - Can I be an IPSA if I went on a study abroad program outside of the Business school?